Skip to content

 Personal Injury

-1. A claimant who suffered a serious spinal cord injury after falling from a horse during a show jumping competition.
+• Acting in relation to a claimant who suffered a serious spinal cord injury after falling from a horse during a show jumping competition.

-3. A claimant who suffered life-threatening burns at work after a molten zinc tank overflowed.
+• Acting in relation to a claimant who suffered life-threatening burns at work after a molten zinc tank overflowed.

 Awards